Umersaeed81/Pands-/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_3.md

 </table>
 </div>

 ## Explanation
-This example is similar to the [previous](https://github.com/Umersaeed81/Pands-/blob/main/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_1.md) one; however, in this example, we also retrieve the name of the sheet from which each row originated by adding a new column called 'Sheet.'
-This enhancement allows for easier identification of the source sheet when analyzing the consolidated data from multiple sheets in the Excel file.
+This example enhances the [previous](https://github.com/Umersaeed81/Pands-/blob/main/Combining_Data_from_Single_or_Multiple_Excel_Files_into_One_DataFrame/Example_1.md) approach by incorporating a new column labeled 'Sheet,' indicating the source sheet for each row.
+This modification allows analysts to quickly identify the origin of data when reviewing the consolidated information, ultimately improving data integrity and facilitating more insightful analysis.

 ![](https://github.com/Umersaeed81/File_Management_Operations/blob/main/log/banoqabil.png?raw=true)